 A: Training courses are available and some are compulsory.
 Students are required to complete all compulsory training courses outlined in their relevant Research Training Handbook and their training attendance record.

-However, students can apply for exemption from compulsory training courses through completion of their Training Needs Analysis document.
+However, students can apply for exemption from some of the compulsory training courses through completion of their Training Needs Analysis document.
 Further details on exemption requests can be found in section four of the Research Training Handbook.

-Q: Will my English language skills be assessed further I already meet the English entry requirements?
+Q: Will my English language skills be assessed further if I already meet the English entry requirements?

 A: If you are a student studying in the UK at De Montfort University and English is not your first language you are required to attend an English language initial assessment session at the DMU City Campus within six months of commencing your research.